 Cable glands / conduit entries Wrong fitting type or poor sealing Leak path into housing

 A fixture can be “rated” and still fail if installation methods don’t preserve the sealing system.
+The housing rating must be matched by entries, fittings, and workmanship.

 Selection Matrix by Application: Food, Brewery, Wastewater